-- a.
-Carry out all due diligence processes relating to new partners. - b.
-Carry out all internal audits relating to document control. - c.
-Lead on all internal audits relating to each and every partner organisation. - d.
-Draw up and agree all contracts and amendments. - e.
-Agree funding splits that provide value for money. - f.
-Provide each partner with up to date SFA information. - g.
-Agree communication for every partner. - h.
-Agree audit dates with every partner. - i.
-Provide budget costs relating to expenses incurred travel subsistence etc. - j.
-Overall responsibility of ensuring every invoice submitted is accurate. - k.
-Create a centralised location for all partner files. - I. Monitoring early leavers. - m.
-Monitoring achievements. - n.
-Monitoring other issues. - o.
-Monitoring overall performance. - p.
-Monitoring finance. - q.
-Agreeing monthly payments. - r.
-Liaison with the ESFA. - s.
-Ensure all associate paperwork is obtained in a timely manner.
+- Carrying out all due diligence processes relating to new partners. - Carrying out all internal audits relating to document control. - Leading on all internal audits relating to each and every partner organisation. - Drawing up and agree all contracts and amendments. - Agreeing funding splits that provide value for money. - Agreeing communication for every partner. - Agreeing audit dates with every partner. - Providing budget costs relating to expenses incurred travel subsistence etc. - Overall responsibility of ensuring every invoice submitted is accurate. - Creating a centralised location for all partner files. - Monitoring early leavers. - Monitoring achievements. - Monitoring overall performance. - Monitoring finance. - Agreeing monthly payments. - Ensuring all associate paperwork is obtained in a timely manner.